yoyoberenguer/Elastic-Collision/README.md

 # 2D Elastic Collision

 2D elastic collision engine implemented in python.
-It contains two distinc methods (trigonometry and free angle representation).
+It contains two distinct methods (trigonometry and free angle representation).
 Both technics have been tested and show exactly the same results.

 The following classes can be easily implemented into a 2D game (top down or horizontal/vertical scrolling) to generate